 We asked London-based painting and decorating team English Barrett & Gray for their advice on preparing and painting interior woodwork.

-Skirting boards, window and door frames can all benefit from being refreshed with new paint.
-The way that you approach preparation and painting of interior wood work depends on whether you’re working with bare wood or wood that has already been painted.
+Interior woodwork can benefit from being refreshed with new paint.
+The way that you approach the preparation and painting depends on whether you’re working with bare wood or wood that has already been painted.

 Before you start